jctemp/istio-service-mesh/docs/04-prerequisites.md

 ## Kubectl

+To work with any cluster, we must install the Kubernetes command-line tool `kubectl`.
-For `kubectl`, we recommend to follow the installation via `curl` because it is easier to ensure the same version.
+The easiest method is to curl the binary, as it can ensure the same version.

 ```bash
 VERSION=v1.26.1